oresat/oresat-linux/CANdaemon/dbus_examples/README.md

 ## DBus Server
- - Define the DBus interface with an XML
+ - Defines the DBus interface with an XML
  - Outputs two different signals (file signal and data signal).
  - Process any method calls.

 ## DBus Signal Client
- - Print any signal on the DBus interface.
+ - Print any signals found on the DBus interface.

 ## DBus Method Client
  - Call the Command and quit methods.